charlesportwoodii/ciims-themes-default/README.md

     nohup grunt watch &

+Before packaging, be sure to run the build command to generate the minified assets

+    grunt build

 ### Provided Functionlaity

 This theme provides the basic functionality to pull Tweets from Twitter, and timeline updates from Facebook and Google+.
 To make use of these features, you __MUST__ create an application on those services and generate OAuth API Tokens.
 These keys are added on the ```/dashboard/settings/social``` page.